Larkenx/kotlin-roguelike-tutorial/tutorial/part1/part1.md

     }
 }
 ```

-### Setup the height and width of the desktop launcher window
-Before we dive in, let's set up some of the configuration for `DesktopLauncher.kt` so that our game displays properly.

 ### LibGDX Application Adapter - High Level Overview
 Since we are using LibGDX, it's important to understand briefly what a LibGDX application is doing.
 There are three major components that we'll be using in this tutorial, and those are the three methods that we're overriding from the base `ApplicationAdapter` class.
 The three methods are `create`, `render`, and `dispose`.
 The `create` function is called once to instantiate all our games' properties, like loading assets, creating our terminal renderer, setting some of the initial "engine" to run our game.
 The `render` function is called every frame and this is where we put our code to re-draw the game.
 Lastly, the `dispose` function is called when the application is destroyed, and it unloads the assets & the sprite batch.
 We'll be writing code in these three functions to: